src-bin/substrate-docs/www/src-bin.com/substrate/manual/getting-started/managing-your-infrastructure-in-service-accounts.md

 Substrate helps you use multiple accounts to separate environments (like _development_ or _production_).
 Substrate also encourages you to organize your services into domains &mdash; single services or groups of tightly-coupled services &mdash; that help you reduce the blast radius of changes.
 You should read about [domains, environments, and qualities](../../domains-environments-qualities/) to get a feel for it.

 You've probably got in mind the first thing you're going to build with Substrate's help, so next you can jump straight into [adding a domain](../../adding-a-domain/).
-Or just run a command like this:
+Or just run a command like this (noting that `-quality` is optional if you only defined one):

 <pre><code>substrate create-account -domain <em>domain</em> -environment <em>environment</em> -quality <em>quality</em></code></pre>